umatrangolo/nio-notes/NOTES.md

-NIO prefers to handle incoming/outcoming data as stream of bytes; the main implementation of the Buffer type is the ByteBuffer class that can be created using two static factory method:
+NIO prefers to handle incoming/outcoming data as stream of bytes; the main implementation of the Buffer type is the ByteBuffer class that can be created using two static factory methods:

     scala> java.nio.ByteBuffer.allocate(8)
     res1: java.nio.ByteBuffer = java.nio.HeapByteBuffer[pos=0 lim=8 cap=8]